sarmini1/mastermind/README.md

 `postgresql://gcjavyyz:1X4e_glMQc03n-ZItXY5BtbC81l3ldm_@bubble.db.elephantsql.com/gcjavyyz`

-(It's worth noting that I would never actually do this for an application that has any sort of more important information-- I figure it's not the end of the world if innocent game data is publicly accessible)
+(It's worth noting that I would never actually display this link for an application that has any sort of more important information-- I figure it's not the end of the world if innocent game data is publicly accessible.)

 If you do use this database url, you'll need to also input it as the value for the `TEST_DATABASE_URL` environmental variable in the `.env` file in order to run the tests!
 Of course, running tests